Jack-Works/async-call-rpc/docs/async-call-rpc.asynccalloptions.maperror.md

 ## AsyncCallOptions.mapError property

-Control the error response data
+Control how to report error response according to the exception

 <b>Signature:</b>